 It costs $2.50 per person per hour to play the games.

 The cafe is light and bright, has wooden floors and colourful rugs, and plenty of seating for groups and families.
-There's a short menu that includes cup cakes, slices and cookies as well as a couple of hot savoury items.
-The cafe is open 5pm -10pm Wednesday - Friday, 10am - 10pm Saturday and Sunday.
-(If you're familiar with Gina's Italian Kitchen at 161 Symonds Street, Cakes n Ladders is in the same groups of shops).
+There's a short menu that includes cup cakes, slices and cookies.
+Cakes n Ladders is open 1pm -10pm Wednesday - Friday, 10am - 10pm Saturday and Sunday.

-If you are looking for some wild West Coast surf you will find it at Te Henga / Bethells Beach.
+If you're looking for some wild West Coast surf you will find it at Te Henga / Bethells Beach.
 Life guards were on duty the day we visited and it was just as well, the sea swells were mighty.
 There is an estuary that feeds into the surf that is safe for children to paddle around in.
-If you get hungry trek across the hot black sand to The Bethells Cafe that whips up fruit smoothies, puts together West Coast burgers and sells ice creams, cakes and beverages.
+If you get hungry trek across the hot black sand to Bethells Cafe for a West Coast burger, wood fired pizza or a donut.